brian-carroll/elm_c_wasm/docs/string-encoding.md

 UTF-16 has a bit of a bad reputation because of buggy implementations that have been done in the past.
 There are a lot of UTF-16 string APIs that confuse characters with code units, including JavaScript's (and in some cases, even Elm's!).
 But as far as I know it's perfectly possible to do a _good_ implementation.

+I feel like it might be a controversial thing to say but here goes:

+> I think UTF-8 is not the right choice for Elm in the browser environment, and that it should use UTF-16 instead.

+But I also think we should fix stuff like this:

 ```elm
 > s = "🙈🙉🙊"
 "🙈🙉🙊" : String